 Anthony G. Collins, 16th President (2003-2022)

-Tony Collins is the longest-serving president in Clarkson's history to date.
+Tony Collins was the longest-serving president.
 He was a regional and national advocate for partnerships between higher education and industry, with a focus on advancing sustainable energy solutions and environmental technology innovation.
-He has served on various national and New York State key boards and councils, including the Saint Lawrence Seaway Development Corporation, the North Country Regional Economic Development Council, and the “Reimagine” Task Force dedicated to reopening education in New York after the height of the COVID-19 pandemic.
+He served on various national and New York State boards and councils, including the Saint Lawrence Seaway Development Corporation, the North Country Regional Economic Development Council, the Commission of Independent Colleges and Universities, the Association of Independent Colleges and Universities, and the “Reimagine” Task Force dedicated to reopening education in New York after the height of the COVID-19 pandemic.